rworksjp/docker-compose-osc2016-tokyo-spring/README.md

 # docker-compose-osc2016-tokyo-spring

-docker-compose definition for PandoraFMS, especially for a demo on Open Source Conference 2016 Tokyo Spring.
+docker-compose definition for the purpose to demonstrate the web monitoring with PandoraFMS including Selenium WebDriver at Open Source Conference 2016 Tokyo Spring.

 ## Requirements